Wood Casework Surface Finish Requirements

 Each of these categories has casework surface finishing requirements, and there are also casework aesthetics to consider.
 Because of ongoing changes to environmental regulations and new finishing technologies, it’s important to discuss different finishing options with the design professional and/or manufacturer.

-Custom casework, built from exotic or traditional woods, may require a wood veneer or laminate finish.
+Custom architectural casework, built from exotic or traditional woods, may require a wood veneer or laminate finish.
 Semi-custom and stock products, on the other hand, are built and finished according to industry standards.
+For example, ANSI/AWI 0620 – Finish Carpentry/Installation encompasses installation of wood trim, paneling, casework, integrated door systems, countertops, and other related interior finishes.

 What to Consider When Selecting a Casework Surface Finish

-There are many things to consider when choosing a casework surface finish.
+There are many things to consider when choosing an architectural wood casework surface finish:

 - Ease of Repair: Will it be a quick and easy job to repair the finish in case of scratches?
 What if the scratch goes deep – will that make a difference to the finish you choose?